-Since 2000, a total of 118 outstanding individuals have been awarded and 19 books were published to showcase their legendary stories.
 Mr. Bammy Wong, President of CCLA, says, “Ever since launching the Award, we have continued to explore and reflect on our future direction and vision.
-Thanks to the efforts of our team members, as well as the acknowledgment, participation and support from awardees and community over the years, the Award itself has become one of the most prestigious, influential and distinct awards.”
-He also stresses that the mission of CCLA is to promote and recognize the achievements and strengthen the contributions of Chinese Canadians.
-Furthermore, it aims to promote and facilitate intercultural understanding and mutual respect for diversified communities.
-Mr. Stanley Kwan, chartered accountant and head of the selection committee, says, “Although we do the same thing every year, we will listen to the voices of the community and incorporate their ideas, so that we can be objective and fair and choose individuals that deserve to be our role models.
-Every year, we receive many nominations from the enthusiastic and supportive community.
-With 24 people on this year’s selection panel, 18 of them past recipients, and the remaining six from Chinese Canadian Legends Association, the panel went through lengthy discussions and a comprehensive review to select six deserving individuals.
+Thanks to the efforts of our team members, as well as the acknowledgment, participation and support from awardees and community over the years, the Award itself has become one of the most prestigious, influential and distinct awards.
+Entering a new era, we will continue to acknowledge the tremendous efforts of Chinese Canadians in contributing to the community.”
+He also says that CCLA is honoured to have former Senator Honourable Dr. Vivienne Poy and former Lieutenant Governor of Manitoba the Honourable Philip S. Lee as the Honorary Patrons of the Award.

+There are many individuals worthy of recognition in the Chinese Canadian community, and each year, CCLA receives many nominations from the enthusiastic and supportive community.
+Mr. Stanley Kwan, chartered accountant and head of the selection committee, says, “The selection criteria change with the times: Although we do the same thing every year, we will listen to the voices of the community and incorporate their ideas, so that we can be objective and fair and choose individuals that deserve to be our role models.”
+There are 24 people on this year’s selection panel, of which 18 are past recipients, and the remaining six are from Chinese Canadian Legends Association.
+After lengthy discussions and a comprehensive review, six deserving individuals were selected.

+Since 2000, a total of 124 outstanding individuals have been awarded and 20 books were published to showcase their legendary stories.
 Mr. Stephen Siu, Chair of the Editorial Committee, stresses the importance of the book: “The Award has made its mark in history by recording and publishing stories of distinguished Chinese Canadians.
 Their inspiring stories will become invaluable future reference for research on Chinese Canadian immigrants and motivation for future change in the community.
-We have a good editorial team this year with Annie Jin and Clorie Ng as Chinese writers and the English versions written by Connie Woo and Dan Woo.
+We have a good editorial team this year with Annie Jin and Clorie Ng as Chinese writers and the English versions written by Louisa Yue-Chan.
 The stories are fascinating and highly readable.”

 The book collections are kept in the Richard Charles Lee Canada-Hong Kong Library at the University of Toronto, as well as the libraries at University of Ottawa, University of British Columbia, Simon Fraser University, University of Victoria, and McGill University.
 Since 2018, the collections have also joined the Hong Kong Central Library, the libraries of the University of Hong Kong, Chinese University of Hong Kong, Hong Kong Baptist University, the Hong Kong University of Science and Technology, Hong Kong Polytechnic University, Chu Hai College of Higher Education and Canadian International School of Hong Kong.

-2019 Chinese Canadian Legend Awardees Profile
+2022 Chinese Canadian Legend Awardees Profile